Elevated photography: Telescoping mast or pole photography

 The remote control pan/tilt head allows the camera operator to position the camera, and frame the shot, by remotely pointing the camera up-and-down and side-to-side in order to achieve the right framing.
 Older remote control systems use a direct wire connection to the pan/tilt head to manually control the cameras position at the top-end.
 Modern kits use Wireless technology, like tablets and smartphones with Wifi, BlueTooth and mobile apps that control these components using radio frequency controls.
-Depending on the quality of the tilt-pan head, it can allows for more precise control and a greater range of movements of the pan-and-tilt controls.
+Depending on the quality of the tilt-pan head, it allows for more precise control and a greater range of movements of the pan-and-tilt controls.

 The ground control unit, which is the user interface, can be a R/C hobby-type unit, or a specialized Mobile app running on a computer tablet or smartphone.
 It allows the photographer / operator to see what the camera sees, and being able to control the cameras position; which means framing, tilting, panning and zooming the lens in-and-out in order to compose the image; and then trigger the shutter.